Pittsburgh Primary Eyecare

 Jan 1, 2025

 Keratoconus changes the shape of your cornea, thinning it and causing it to bulge into a cone-like shape.
 This irregularity bends light unevenly, resulting in blurry or distorted vision.
-Glasses may help in the early stages, but as the condition progresses, specially designed contact lenses are often the best solution.
-These lenses create a smooth, regular surface over the cornea, correcting the way light enters your eye.
-And with advances in contact lens technology, there are more options than ever to suit your needs and preferences—even if you’ve struggled with contacts in the past.
+Glasses may help in the early stages, but as the condition progresses, specialty contact lenses are often the best solution.

 The best contact lenses for keratoconus